iso 27001 statement of applicability

 ISO 27001 isn’t yet officially updated and published.
 Organizations can, nonetheless, leverage the published ISO 27002 standard and proactively adopt the new standard.
 This will require an updating of the SOA to address the additions and updates.

 The changes, however, have yet to be incorporated officially.
-Even after they are formally implemented, there will be a transition period of three years for the currently certified companies.
+After fromal implemention, there will be a transition period of three years for the currently certified companies.

-How to Develop a Statement of Applicability in ISO 27001 with Sprinto
+Develop an ISO 27001 Statement of Applicability (SOA) with Sprinto

 Good security practices require consistency throughout the year.
 They can’t yo-yo alongside your audit cycles.
 Sprinto can automate compliance for you such that you get the muscle to maintain a robust security posture always.
-Sprinto is built to add value and ease to your continuous monitoring practices and make your compliance experience fast and error-free.
+Sprinto adds value and ease to your continuous monitoring practices and makes your compliance experience fast and error-free.

 While it isn’t impossible to make your SOA, it does demand a lot of time and attention to it.
 But when you work with Sprinto, you can get an integrated risk assessment with pre-mapped controls.
 What’s more, you get hands-on support from our in-house compliance experts in preparing your SOA at no additional costs of ISO 27001 Certification.